 |Milk chocolate||44-60 mg/oz||6 mg/oz|

-All vital systems of the dog suffer from the consumption of chocolate.
+All the vital systems of the dog suffer from the consumption of chocolate.
 For example, caffeine can cause overstimulation, increased blood pressure, and increased heart rate.
-Also, according to veterinarians, theobromine negatively affects the functioning of the intestines, heart, and kidneys of the animal, as well as the nervous system.
+Also, according to veterinarians, theobromine negatively affects the functioning of the intestines, heart, and kidneys of the animal and the nervous system.